April 21, 2026

 Benefits of automated expense reconciliation

-In 2025, more finance teams are adopting AI-powered tools that speed up approvals, flag anomalies automatically, and further reduce manual effort.
-Ramp's own research has shown that companies that adopt automated systems can see a 95% decrease in the time it takes to review and approve expenses.
+Automated matching can complete in minutes what would take hours manually.
+More finance teams are adopting AI-powered tools that speed up approvals and flag anomalies automatically.
+Ramp's own research shows that companies adopting automated systems can see a 95% decrease in the time it takes to review and approve expenses.

 Simplify your expense management with Ramp

-When evaluating potential solutions, start by identifying your specific pain points and involving key stakeholders from both finance and operations teams.
+When evaluating solutions, start by identifying your specific pain points and involving key stakeholders from both finance and operations.
 Request demos that simulate your actual workflows, and ask vendors about implementation timelines, training resources, and ongoing support.
 Consider starting with a pilot program to test functionality before committing to a full rollout.

 How Ramp eliminates manual expense reconciliation headaches